-Molasses is an excellent addition to your organic gardening.
+It is an excellent addition to your organic gardening.
 It has nutrients and beneficial sugars that can help your plants thrive.

-What is Molasses?
+What Is Molasses?

 Blackstrap has more nutrients that boost plant energy and encourage growth.
 Dried molasses is much easier to use in gardening.

-Can Plants Use this Sugar?
+Can Plants Use This Sugar?

-1. Improving Soil Health
+1. To Improve Soil Health

 Healthy soil is the foundation of a good garden.
 Ensuring your soil provides all the nutrients your plants need can give you a rewarding gardening experience.